Build your Jupyter dashboard using Solara

 Making our first reactive visualization

-The above code works nicely, but if we want to explore different types of crimes, we need to manually modify and run all cells that determine out output.
-Would it not be much better to have a UI with controls that determine the filtering, and a view that displays the filtered data interactively?
+The above code works nicely, but if we want to explore different types of crimes, we need to modify and run all cells that determine our output manually.
+Would it not be much better to have a UI with controls determining the filtering and a view displaying the filtered data interactively?

-Lets start by importing the solara package, and create three reactive variables.
+Let's start by importing the solara package and creating three reactive variables.

 import solara